 Resource: I use Namecheap for all of my domain names.

 Finally, go with a dot com if at all possible.
-I find a dot com names to the best.
-I’m not sure if it helps as a ranking factor but it does look a lot more professional.
+I find a dot com name to be the best.
+I’m unsure if it helps as a ranking factor, but it looks a lot more professional.

 The next thing you’ll likely need is screen capture software to record the screen on your computer.

-For this I like to use is Screencast-O-Matic.
-This software isn’t as advanced as Camtasia but it will do almost anything you could need.
+For this, I like to use ScreenPal.
+This software isn’t as advanced as Camtasia but will do almost anything.

-The best part is that it cost way less than most other solutions at $16 a month.
+The best part is that it costs less than most other solutions at $36 monthly.

-If you would like to see some of the videos I recorded with Screencast-O-Matic check out my YouTube Channel here.
+If you want to see some of the videos I recorded with ScreenPal, check out my YouTube Channel here.

 #5 Video Camera $0

 You may also need to record a video of yourself in your course as well.
-This may be to demonstrate something or just to show your face on camera to let people know that you’re a real person.
+This may be to demonstrate something or show your face on camera to let people know you’re a natural person.

-The great part is that you don’t need to spend thousands of dollars on video cameras because you already have one, your phone.
+The significant part is that you don’t need to spend thousands of dollars on video cameras because you already have one, your phone.

 The camera found in most phones these days are more than adequate to record your videos.